2006 Winter Paralympics: Venues

-The sport venues were also used during the Winter Olympics, although not all Olympic venues were in use for the Paralympics.
+Five competition venues were used during the Winter Paralympics.
+They all hosted competitions during the 2006 Winter Olympics.

-Opening ceremonies was held at Stadio Olimpico Grande Torino and the closing and awarding ceremonies were held at the Piaza Castello.
+The Opening ceremonies were held at Stadio Olimpico Grande Torino and the closing and the awarding ceremonies for the snow events were also held in Turin were held at the Medals Plaza at Piazza Castello.

 Alpine skiing events were held at Sestriere.